timescale/pgai/docs/vectorizer-api-reference.md

 - **Configurable embedding process**: a vectorizer is highly configurable, allowing you to specify:
     - The embedding model and dimensions.
-For example, OpenAI's `text-embedding-3-small`.
+For example, the `nomic-embed-text` model in Ollama.
     - Chunking strategies for text data.
     - Formatting templates for combining multiple fields.
     - Indexing options for efficient similarity searches.